 - 1/4 tsp calcium chloride stirred into 1/4 cup of water

-- Rennet (enough to set 1 gallon, follow the instructions on the packaging) in 1/4 cup of water
+- Rennet (enough to set 1 gallon, follow the instructions on the packaging) stirred in 1/4 cup of water

 - 1 Tbsp salt for poaching the curds

-- 1/3 cup salt for brining the cheese
+- 2 Tbsp salt for brining the cheese

 - Heat the milk to 86F.
 Stir in calcium chloride, fully mixing in.
 Add the rennet, fully mixing in with up and down strokes for 2 minutes.
 Keep the mixture at 86F until the curd has formed (30-45 minutes).

 - Drain the curds into a cheesecloth-lined strainer with a bowl underneath to catch the whey.
 Save the whey for poaching.

-- Leave the curds to drain for about 30 min, then either hang the cheese to further drain or press it in a mold for 1 hour.
+- Leave the curds to drain for about 30 min, then either hang the cheese to further drain the whey or press it in a mold for 1 hour.

 - After an hour heat the whey to 195F.
 At this point, you will get a bit of fresh ricotta floating on the top of the pot.
-Scoop it out with a slotted spoon, and save it for future use.
-(Bonus!)
+Scoop it out with a slotted spoon and save it.
+(It’s amazingly delicious!)

-- After poaching, make a brine of 1/3 cup salt and 2 cups of water.
+- After poaching, make a brine of 2 Tbsp salt and 2 cups of water.
 Put the cheese into the brine and top with whey to fully cover the cheese (you will need at least 2 cups of whey).
 Allow Halloumi to brine in the fridge for at least 2 days or up to 2 months (see notes).

 - Halloumi is traditionally made just with rennet; however, raw milk would already have a bacterial culture to provide some flavor.
-If you’re using store-bought milk, then I recommend kefir culturing the milk for about 6 hours prior to making the cheese.
+If you’re using store-bought milk, then I recommend kefir culturing the milk for about 6 hours before making the cheese.
 You don’t want the milk to be very acidic because this is not an acid cheese, but using slightly cultured milk will improve the flavor.

 - Please read up on the detailed processes involved with cheesemaking if you are uncertain about any of the steps in this recipe.